kyoung/trek/PMO.md

 - [x] Fix the Impulse direction indicator
   - [x] Also note, the direction indicator on the tactical screen is a flipped representation from the conn screen.
 - [x] Fix combat
-  - [x] torpedo strikes don't seem to be working well
+  - [x] torpedo strikes don"t seem to be working well
   - close range maneuvering is required for phasers
 - [x] Captains log
-  - [x] Get a captain's log displaying when the main viewer initiates
+  - [x] Get a captain"s log displaying when the main viewer initiates
 - [x] Cooperative Mission Profile
   - [x] We need environmental and internal science screens
     - [x] Environmental
     - [x] Internal
-  - [-] We'll need subsystem targeting for weapons
+  - [-] We"ll need subsystem targeting for weapons
     - Move this to the tactical refactor
-  - [-] We'll need engineering and tactical to have a better shield status display
+  - [-] We"ll need engineering and tactical to have a better shield status display
-    - It's kind of nice that they have to check with engineering, and that engineering has to click around
+    - It"s kind of nice that they have to check with engineering, and that engineering has to click around
   - [x] Create a scenario where two teams must cooperate
     - [x] Make it possible to win solo
   - [x] Create game level events to trigger actions
 - [-] Engineer minigame miracle fixes
-  - This may still be needed later on, but shouldn't strictly be neccessary
+  - This may still be needed later on, but shouldn"t strictly be neccessary
 - [x] Engineering power allocation fixes
 - [x] Music/sound (Theme music, and red alerts.
 Phasers and torpedo hits.)
   - [x] https://www.youtube.com/watch?v=7J-y2rFfny8 (red alert)